 Our Pupil Premium strategy for the academic year 2019-2020 is focused on two whole school areas:

 We employ a ‘Pathway’ system to identify and target support for our learners.
-The principal is oulined in the following diagram:
+The principle is oulined in the following diagram:

-It must be stressed, we are very proud of our students and pay close attention to their individual and sub-group academic performance.
+In addition, it must be stressed that we are very proud of all our students and pay close attention to their individual and sub-group academic performance.
 Many students are transient and our pupil numbers do fluctuate so comparing data sets over time can be problematic.
 However, analysis of Pupil Premium performance is outlined below for the previous two academic years.

 Our Pupil Premium impact statement is detailed below: